Man in the Moon: Origin

 Give rise to talk of Cain in fabling quaint?

-There is also a Mediaeval Jewish tradition that the image of Jacob is engraved on the Moon.

 John Lyly says in the prologue to his Endymion (1591), "There liveth none under the sunne, that knows what to make of the man in the moone."

 In Norse mythology, Máni is the male personification of the Moon who crosses the sky in a horse-drawn carriage.
 He is continually pursued by the Great Wolf Hati who catches him at Ragnarök.
 Máni simply means "Moon".

-In Chinese mythology, the goddess Chang'e is stranded upon the Moon after foolishly consuming a double dose of an immortality potion.
+In Chinese mythology, the goddess Chang'e is stranded upon the Moon after consuming a double dose of an immortality potion.
 In some versions of the myth, she is accompanied by Yu Tu, a Moon rabbit.
-Another mythology tells the story of Wu Gang, a man on the moon who is trying to cut down a tree that always regrows.
+Another mythology tells the story of Wu Gang, a man on the Moon who is trying to cut down a tree that always regrows.

 In Haida mythology, the figure represents a boy gathering sticks.
 The boy's father had told him the Moon's light would brighten the night, allowing the chore to be completed.
 Not wanting to gather sticks, the boy complained and ridiculed the Moon.
 As punishment for his disrespect, the boy was taken from Earth and trapped on the Moon.

 In Japanese mythology, it is said that a tribe of human-like spiritual beings live on the Moon.
 This is especially explored in The Tale of the Bamboo Cutter.

+There is, however, also an interpretation of the markings being a rabbit (similar to Yu Tu in Chinese mythology) baking rice cakes, popular as an explanation for children.

 In Vietnamese mythology, the Man in the Moon is named Cuội.
 He was originally a woodcutter on Earth who owned a magical banyan.
 One day, when his wife ignorantly watered the tree with unclean water and caused it to uproot itself to fly away, Cuội grabbed its roots and was taken to the Moon.
 There, he eternally accompanied the Moon Lady and the Jade Rabbit.
-The trio has become the personifications of the Mid-Autumn Festival, when they descend to the mortal world and give out cellophane lanterns, mooncakes and gifts to children.
+The trio has become the personifications of the Tết Trung Thu, when they descend to the mortal world and give out cellophane lanterns, mooncakes and gifts to children.

-In Aztec mythology, after the humble god Nanahuatzin jumped into the sacrificial fire to become the sun god Tonatiuh, the proud, vain, rich, but hesitant god Tēcciztēcatl followed him into the fire becoming the second sun.
-However, the gods were so angry at Tēcciztēcatl's cowardice that they threw a rabbit in his face, dimming his light and leaving an imprint of the rabbit on the surface of the moon.
+In Latvian legends, two maidens went naked from the sauna with carrying poles to the well.
+While collecting water, one of the women noted how beautiful the moon is.
+The other was unimpressed, saying her bottom was prettier and proceeded to moon the moon.
+As a punishment, either Dievs or Mēness (Moon deity) put the woman along with a carrying pole on the moon, with her bottom now visible to everyone.